Africa’s Barbary Sheep Endangered

 Why are they on the IUCN red list for Africa then?
 What has happened to the population numbers on their home turf?

-Simply put, the survival of the wild aoudad in Africa hangs in the balance due to competition for food and water with domesticated animals.
-Conservation areas need to be established to bring them back from the brink of extinction before it is too late.
-In case anyone is interested, on ranches in Texas our aoudad is regarded as a very rewarding venison, having made many a tasty cowboy strew.
+Simply put, the survival of the wild aoudad in Africa hangs in the balance due to competition for food and water from domesticated animals.
+Strange, in the US there is a role reversal.
+Here in Africa, conservation areas need to be established to bring them back from the brink of extinction before it is too late.
+In case anyone is interested, on ranches in Texas, our aoudad is regarded as a very rewarding venison, having made many a tasty cowboy stew.
+One for the aoudad!

 Video Run time: 3:09 min